jalama/drupdates/docs/settings.md

 Working Directories
 ===========

-Drupdates builds and edits Drupal sites in what is known as the "Working Directory", which is controlled by the workingDir settting.
+Drupdates builds and edits Drupal sites in what is known as the "Working Directory", which is controlled by the workingDir setting.
 The default working directory setting is:

 ```
 ~/.drupdates/builds
 ```

-As with any setting this can be overridden in the custom settings file.
+As with any settings this can be overridden in the custom settings file.
 Further, there are special qualities to note about the working directories.

 - You can run Drupdates on only one site in a working directory using the singleSite setting.
-For exampple, say you have the following setting for repoDict (short for Repository Dictionary)
+For example, say you have the following setting for repoDict (short for Repository Dictionary)

 ```
 repoDict: